JiveshDhakate/Procure-Sense-RAG/README.md

 ## 5. Frontend Overview

-The frontend is built using [Streamlit](https://streamlit.io/) and serves as a simple, user-friendly interface to interact with the Spear RAG backend.
+The frontend is built using [Streamlit](https://streamlit.io/) and serves as a simple, user-friendly interface to interact with the Procure Sense RAG backend.

 ---